pietroppeter/nimib/CONTRIBUTING.md

 ## What can I help with?
 Both small and large contributions are welcomed!
 If you have an idea, open an issue and discuss it with us.
 Otherwise, have a look at the [open issues](https://github.com/pietroppeter/nimib/issues) and see if anything peaks your interest.

+There might be some issues marked as [good first issue](https://github.com/pietroppeter/nimib/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22): those are issues where we have already a clear idea on what needs to be done and sometimes even code for the fix;
+they are especially good to familiarize oneself with the codebase and the process of contributing to open source.

 You can also use github [discussion forum](https://github.com/pietroppeter/nimib/discussions) if you are not sure about what to ask.

+We also organize [Nimib speaking hours](https://github.com/pietroppeter/nimib/discussions/categories/nimib-speaking-hours), a semi regular meeting of nimib's maintainers (Pietro and Hugo) where we welcome users and contributors (even potential ones).
+These are announced on the discussion forum, [look at the special forum category](https://github.com/pietroppeter/nimib/discussions/categories/nimib-speaking-hours) for when we have the next one (or ask if it is not yet planned).

 ## Project Structure
 There are 4 main folders in the project: